ucb-rit/savio-training-intro-fall-2022/intro.md

 lview.block = True
 ```

-We will calculate pi by monte carlo, et's define a function that checks if two points are in the unit circle
+We will calculate pi by monte carlo, let's define a function that checks if two points are in the unit circle

 ```
 def uc_check(input):